 Case specific usage of the model involves focusing the prior on a specific task.
-This finetuning is efficiently achieved by setting up a reinforcement learning loop in which the prior iteratively proposes compounds receives task-specific rewards for its output.
-During the run, all high scoring compounds are stored in a virtual chemical library called scaffold memory; the production of the library therefore begins instantaneously once a RL run is set up and continues throughout the training of the RL agent.
+This finetuning is efficiently achieved by setting up a reinforcement learning loop in which the prior iteratively proposes compounds and receives task-specific rewards for its output.
+During the run, all high scoring compounds are stored in a virtual chemical library which we will refer to as resulting dataset; the production of the library therefore begins instantaneously once a RL run is set up and continues throughout the training of the RL agent.

-The rewards are shaped by a scoring function defining desirable chemical or structural properties and guide the model towards producing compounds of interest.
-However, since the objective is to explore a rather narrow space of solutions (molecules) designed for a given scaffold, this may lead to an mode collapse.
-To achieve a stable RL process we introduce a mechanism that relies on Diversity filters (DF) previously described by Blaschke et al..
+The rewards are shaped by a scoring function defining desirable chemical or structural properties to guide the model towards producing compounds of interest8.
+However, since the objective is to explore a rather narrow space of solutions (molecules) designed for a given scaffold, this may lead to a mode collapse29.
+To achieve a stable RL process we introduce a mechanism that relies on Diversity filters (DF) previously described by Blaschke et al.13.
 Diversity filters and prior likelihoods of the proposed compounds can be included when calculating the reward.
-Diversity filters penalise the RL agent for repeatedly generating the same compound, which significantly reduces the risk of mode collapse towards a single high scoring solution (molecule).
-The prior likelihood serves as an additional regulariser, anchoring the agent to the previously learnt chemical space and ensuring that the SMILES syntax is not forgotten.
+Diversity filters penalize the RL agent for repeatedly generating the same compound, which significantly reduces the risk of mode collapse towards a single high scoring solution (molecule).
+The prior likelihood serves as an additional regularizer, anchoring the agent to the previously learnt chemical space and ensuring that the SMILES syntax is not forgotten30.

 Another reward modifying factor are the reaction filters (RF).
-The introduction of reaction filters to the learning process means that the proposed libraries can be synthesised using selected reactions, facilitating the creation of focused libraries.
+The introduction of reaction filters to the learning process means that the proposed libraries can be synthesized using selected reactions, facilitating the creation of focused libraries.
 RFs are designed to be selective, so that a reaction or a set of reactions can be specified for each attachment point of the scaffold.
 This gives the user significant control over the output of the model and enables leveraging prior chemical knowledge.
 The full practical implementation of the RL procedure is described along with its mathematical background in the section Focusing the prior via reinforcement learning.
 A number of reaction definitions is further published in our public repository.

-We emphasize that focusing the pretrained prior using reinforcement learning makes the Lib-INVENT decorator model widely applicable in a variety of real world scenarios with a range of reactants.
-Libraries containing thousands of high scoring, synthesisable molecules can be obtained within minutes or tens of minutes while the more expensive training of the prior model does not need to be repeated for new libraries.
+We emphasize that focusing the pretrained prior using reinforcement learning makes the LibINVENT decorator model widely applicable in a variety of real world scenarios with a range of reactants.
+Libraries containing thousands of high scoring, synthesizable molecules can be obtained within minutes or tens of minutes while the more expensive training of the prior model does not need to be repeated for new libraries.